zs778/airquality-pipeline/README.md

 # airquality-pipeline
-Creating a pipeline to eventually display useful air quality metrics by using a host of data engineering tools.
+Creating a data pipeline to eventually display useful air quality metrics by using a host of data engineering tools.